Human Rights: Contributing to a just society

 Florencio is the Country Director of Dorcas Mozambique.

 Florencio: 'I stand up for the human right of dignified access to clean and adequate water, sanitation and hygiene.
 This issue is important to me because over half the population in Mozambique (14.8 million people) doesn't have access to clean water, even though water is crucial for good health.
-Water, sanitation and hygiene is one of our three strategic pillars, and we aim to strengthen this human right in Mozambique through our programmes.
-We do this by, for example, promoting and influencing policy development and implementation with the parliament, government leaders, local leaders, national platforms, media and other NGOs.'
+Water, sanitation and hygiene is one of our three strategic pillars, and we aim to strengthen this human right in Mozambique through our programmes.'

 Abdulhakeem is a Humanitarian Programme Manager at the International Training and Development Center (ITDC) in Yemen.
 ITDC is a partner of Dorcas Yemen.